alxshelepenok/lumen/content/posts/using-eth.limo-as-an-alternative-to-eth.link-in-fleek.md

 ### How do I Setup eth.limo?

 You don't have to do _anything_ to use eth.limo to resolve your ENS domains, that's the best thing.

 Visit https://<your-ens-domain>.eth.limo and see for yourself!
 For example... https://fleekhq.eth.limo.
-If you were using

 ### Wrapping it up